Our School vision

 We want our children to have memorable experiences which will increase their knowledge and understanding of the world around them - including the past, present and looking to the future.

-The National Curriculum is delivered using a topic approach with children being encouraged to direct their learning through investigative and questioning based topics.
+The National Curriculum is delivered using an approach with children being encouraged to direct their learning through investigative and questioning based topics.
 We strive to ensure coverage and progression throughout the school.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 Individual classes plan the curriculum for their pupils accordingly in line with National requirements.

 The curriculum is underpinned by the school’s Core Values (Love, friendship, respect and resilience) and these are taught on their own and through other areas of the curriculum, including Collective Worship.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven throughout the curriculum.